prod-feng/Upgrade-Lustre-Client-on-Centos-6/README.md

 ```[root@server1 ~]# modprobe lustre```

 Now we are almost done.
-Make sure the Lsuer client module is there:
+Make sure the Luster client module is there:

 ```[root@server1 ~]# lsmod |grep -i lustre```